arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 From this sketch view, by clicking the "</>Open full editor button", it is fast and smooth to access the Arduino Cloud integrated [Web Editor](https://docs.arduino.cc/learn/starting-guide/the-arduino-web-editor), which allows you to program your boards from any browser and use the latest Arduino IDE features and libraries without having to install any software locally.

-Otherwise, in order to open the Web Editor to directly retrieve your sketches, go to Arduino Cloud Home and click on the [Web Editor](https://create.arduino.cc/editor) button.
+Otherwise, to open the Web Editor to directly retrieve your sketches, go to Arduino Cloud Home and click on the [Web Editor](https://create.arduino.cc/editor) button.

 ![Get started with the Web Editor](assets/web-editor-button.png "Get started with the Web Editor")